The Driver's Handbook

 - give way to any pedestrians.

-Cyclists are allowed to ride on a footpath unless a No Bicycles sign is displayed.
+Bicycle riders are allowed to ride on a footpath unless a No Bicycles sign is displayed.

 A bicycle path is for the exclusive use of bicycle riders and is identiﬁed by signs and path markings.

 Bicycle path sign